-This becomes very useful for ecommerce sites, and the handling of URL parameters.
+This becomes very useful for ecommerce sites, and the handling of URL parameters for category pages.
 For example, let’s take a look at an ecommerce site very dear to us: Diamond Heaven.

 The following URL has parameters based on options chosen within the filter (Infinity collection, Rubover setting, just in case you’re interested..)

-By checking these source, the canonical tag for this page has been set, ensuring that there aren’t indexed URLs for each different option in the filter.
+By checking these sources, the canonical tag for this page has been set, ensuring that there aren’t indexed URLs for each different option in the filter.

 Set Up 301 Redirects